toonvanstrijp/nestjs-i18n/README.md

 ### Structure

 create a directory and in it define your language keys as directories.
-You can also define global translations.
-This is useful for things that are the same in each language for example your company name.
-Each file that is in the root of your i18n folder will be defined globally.
-You can overwrite global translations by defining them within a language.
 ```
 i18n
 ├── en
 │   ├── category.json
 │   └── auth.json
-├── nl
+└── nl
-│   ├── category.json
+    ├── category.json
-│   └── auth.json
+    └── auth.json
-└── global.json
 ```

 ### Translation file